samkennerly/blackbox/README.md

 - [Mount] the [current folder] into the container.
 - Run `black` in the container.

-On the first run, Docker may need a few minutes to build an image.
-Subsequent runs should be much faster.
+The first time this script is run, Docker may need a few minutes to build an image.

 [base image]: https://hub.docker.com/_/python
 [Docker image]: https://docs.docker.com/get-started/